NB. Dette indhold er kun tilgængeligt på engelsk

 Part 1: Optional themes (SL/HL)

-There are seven optional themes; each requires 30 teaching hours.
+There are seven optional themes.

 Two options are studied at SL, and three at HL